Accident AgustaWestland AW139 N811TA, Saturday 24 September 2022

 Narrative:

-On the second landing approach, the flight crew began the descent from 400 ft above ground level (agl) while progressively reducing the helicopter’s airspeed by alternating the No. 1 engine between flight and idle modes (with the No. 2 engine still selected to idle).
-Consistent with the first landing approach, NR rapidly decreased with both engines selected to idle; however, during the second approach, when NR decreased to about 70% the No. 1 engine was returned to flight mode until NR increased to 85% when the No. 1 engine was selected back to idle.
-By alternating the No 1. engine between flight and idle modes, the helicopter descended to about 50 ft agl and decelerated to an airspeed where an autorotation was made with both engines at idle.
-The helicopter landed on the runway with forward airspeed and skidded off the right side of the runway into a grass area.
+Ultimately, the flight crew began a descent from 400 ft above ground level (agl) while progressively decreasing the helicopter's airspeed by alternating the No. 1 engine between flight and idle modes, with the No. 2 engine selected to idle.
+The helicopter descended to about 50 ft agl and decelerated to an airspeed where an autorotation was conducted with both engines at idle.
+The helicopter landed on the runway with forward airspeed, skidded off the right side of the runway into a grass area, and came to stop upright.
+The flight crew and 4 passengers evacuated the helicopter uninjured.
+The helicopter's airframe sustained substantial damage when the main landing gear collapsed during the hard landing.

 Sources: